 As a graduate student at Princeton University, Wang studied bacterial cell mechanics, especially how the bacterial cytoskeleton coordinates cell wall synthesis.
-The first project in his dissertation (published in PNAS, 2010) showed that the bacterial actin homologue MreB contributes nearly as much to the rigidity of an E. coli cell as the peptidoglycan cell wall.
+The first project (PNAS, 2010) in his dissertation showed that the bacterial actin homologue MreB contributes nearly as much to the rigidity of an E. coli cell as the peptidoglycan cell wall.
 This conclusion provided the premise for several theoretical works that assumed MreB applies force to the cell wall during growth, and suggested an evolutionary origin of cytoskeleton-governed cell rigidity.
-His second project (published in PNAS, 2011) dealt with the discovery of the motion of E. coli MreB linked to cell wall synthesis.
+His second project (PNAS, 2011) dealt with the discovery of the motion of E. coli MreB linked to cell wall synthesis.
 This was the first observation of a cell-wall assembly driven molecular motor in bacteria.
 (Simultaneously with the work, Garner et al and Dominguez-Escobar et al discovered the same phenomenon in B. subtilis.)
-His third project (published in PNAS, 2012) elucidated that both cell wall synthesis and the peptidoglycan network have a chiral ordering, which is established by MreB.
+His third project (PNAS, 2012) elucidated that both cell wall synthesis and the peptidoglycan network have a chiral ordering, which is established by MreB.
 This work linked the molecular structures of the cytoskeleton and of the cell wall with organismal-scale behavior.
-His fourth project (published in Biophysical Journal, 2013) developed a generic, quantitative model to explain the various spatial patterns adopted by bacterial cytoskeletal proteins.
+His fourth project (Biophysical Journal, 2013) developed a generic, quantitative model to explain the various spatial patterns adopted by bacterial cytoskeletal proteins.
 The model set up a new theoretical framework for the study of membrane-polymer interaction, and is useful for the exploration of the physical limits of cytoskeleton organization.
-His dissertation won the 2011 American Physical Society Award for Outstanding Doctoral Thesis Research in Biological Physics (one recipient per year in the United States).